The best way to get leads is through referrals from satisfied customers or others who are in position to vouch for your product or service.

 Meaningful referrals do not come from casual contact with someone you have met and spoken with only a few times: without a history of shared success, they cannot substantiate your ability to deliver value.

-It’s important to offer a clear target of the prospects you are looking for when asking for a referral.
+It’s important to offer a clear target when asking for a referral.
 Be clear on the nature of the presentation or proposal you will make and solicit suggestions on how it might be tailored to this prospect.
-It would be best if you also let the referrer know how the discussion went as they may also be able to offer you additional insights by virtue of their existing relationship with the prospect.
+It would be best if you also let the referrer know how the discussion went as they may also be able to offer you additional insights because of their existing relationship with the prospect.
 This is true even if the opportunity wasn’t interested.
 You may learn additional ways to improve your presentation or your offer.
 If the prospect was clearly not a fit, you should gently remind them of the kinds of customers that you feel you can best serve.

 Example on Giving a Referral